IMPACT THERAPY GROUP

 2SLGBTQIA+ THERAPY

 Living authentically takes courage — especially when the world doesn't always make it easy.
 Whether you're navigating identity, relationships, family dynamics, or the weight of not feeling fully seen, therapy can help.
-A therapist who truly gets it makes a difference you'll feel from the very first session."
+A therapist who truly gets it makes a difference you'll feel from the very first session.

 2SLGBTQIA+ Affirming Therapy in Ontario